jaco4873/cds-language-analytics-2025/assignments/assignment_5/README.md

 - We focused only on binary sentiment classification
 - The transformer implementation uses a small-scale DistilBERT model rather than larger architectures
 - Fixed parameters were used for the transformer model, while the logistic regression pipeline receives full hyperparameter optimization
+- The sample distribution is highly uneven across length categories, which may affect the reliability of comparisons in the smallest categories

 ### Future Work
 Future extensions could explore: